-Evie’s self-imposed sabbatical from social media at first sets her adrift.
-But then everything changes.
+Evie’s self-imposed sabbatical from social media at first set her adrift.
+But then everything changed.
 Dreams she didn’t even realize she had slowly come to fruition.
 All without social media to guide her there.

 Upon first glance at this book, I did not think it was one I would enjoy reading.
 But Friedland’s sharp writing and quick wit surprised me, and I read it with enthusiasm.